In this tutorial, I will demonstrate how to install python3 on MacOS.

 1. Install Python With Command Line Developer Tool

-python --version“, you get a message saying:
+python --version“.
+You will get a message saying:

 And a prompt like the one below telling you to install Xcode.